Return of the Asian Talent

 • 42% of overseas Asians looking for employment opportunities back home will first meet with a recruitment consultancy or headhunter.

-"Employees today want to know if companies can provide a clear career path and progression to support their growth in the organisation," says Sally Raj, Managing Director, Robert Walters Malaysia.
+"Employees today want to know if companies can provide a clear career path and progression to support their growth in the organisation," says the Country Manager from Robert Walters Malaysia.

 "When hiring managers are clearer about the goals and progression during the interviewing process, they will be more inclined to hire the right candidates and also retain them for a longer term."